-Fantasy is the spice of life (not to be corny, but it really is).
-Our brains are extremely complex.
-Creating narratives, both sexy and non-sexy, are a part of being human.
-We think about how we’re going to stand up to our boss while we’re in the shower, we imagine our dream engagement, and we think about being bent over a couch and spanked.
+Fantasy is the spice of life.
+Creating narratives, both sexy and non-sexy, is human nature.
+We think about how we’re going to stand up to our boss while we’re in the shower, our dream engagement, and even about being bent over a couch and spanked.

-So, what about the content of said fantasies, especially the sexual?
-What does it all mean?
+So what exactly does the content of said fantasies, especially regarding sexual desire, all mean?

 Most people just want to sleep with their partner

-We see many, many pieces about fantasizing and how thinking about celebrities, ex-partners, or the random girl from the coffee shop when we get off is normal.
+What we forget to do is to cut back from all the sensationalized editorial that appears in the media.
+It's not uncommon to see countless pieces about fantasizing and how thinking about celebrities, ex-partners, or the random girl from the coffee shop when we get off is normal.

 And it is!

-It seems pretty clear that making up an elaborate fantasy involving Taylor Swift and a rabbit vibrator takes more brain power than imagining the person you’re married to holding that same rabbit vibrator.
-Hey, you might even use actual scenes from your IRL sex life for orgasm-inducing material.
-You’re not boring or lame, you’re simply using your own stuff.
-As Paris would say: That’s hot.
+It seems pretty clear that making up an elaborate fantasy involving Taylor Swift and a rabbit vibrator requires more brainpower than imagining the person you’re married to holding that same rabbit vibrator.

 So, is it normal to think about other people?
 Yes.
 Is it easier, and likely more comforting, to think about the person you have sex with on a regular basis?
 Also yes.